List of DC Comics characters: C: Controller

+Mortimer Coolidge

 Harriet Cooper

-Harriet Cooper is the aunt of Dick Grayson in the DC Universe.
+Harriet Cooper is a fictional character appearing in American comic books published by DC Comics..
 The character was created by Bill Finger and Sheldon Moldoff, and first appeared in Detective Comics #328 (June 1964).

-Within the context of the stories, Harriet Cooper is Dick Grayson's aunt who comes to live at Wayne Manor after Alfred Pennyworth's death.
+Harriet is the aunt of Dick Grayson and came to live at Wayne Manor after Alfred Pennyworth's death.
 She involves herself in both Grayson's and Bruce Wayne's daily lives and, on occasion, comes close to uncovering their secret identities.
 When Alfred returns from the dead, she remains at Wayne Manor at his insistence.
 Over time, health problems reduce her activities and cause her to eventually leave Gotham City.

 Some details from the television series (her last name, her status as a widow) were added to the comic stories in Detective Comics #373 (March 1968).

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Harriet has appeared in the ongoing series Gotham Academy.

 Alternate versions of Harriet Cooper

-Aunt Harriet appeared in Tiny Titans #33 (December 2010).
+Aunt Harriet appears in Tiny Titans #33 (December 2010).